John Howell Collier: Korean War

 After serving as the Chief of Armor, Collier assumed command of I Corps in Korea on July 13, 1954.
 In November he was assigned additional duty as interim deputy commander of the Eighth United States Army until the arrival of the permanent deputy commander, Lt.
 Gen. Claude B. Ferenbaugh, in early January 1955.
 Ferenbaugh retired at the end of June and Collier relinquished command of I Corps to become deputy commander of Eighth Army and U.S. Army Forces Far East.
 He promptly made nationwide headlines when he attempted to prevent U.S. service members from fraternizing with South Korean women, an effort that proved unsuccessful when commanders in areas outside Eighth Army control did not follow Collier's example.

 Post Korean War

 Collier returned to the United States in 1955 to assume command of the Fourth United States Army, where he served until his 1958 retirement.

 Awards and decorations

 General Collier's decorations included multiple awards of the Distinguished Service Medal, two awards of the Silver Star, and multiple awards of the Legion of Merit and Bronze Star.
+At the end of World War II, the Union of Soviet Socialist Republics decorated him with the Order of Alexander Nevsky as the 2nd Armored Division linked up with elements of the Red Army.